Explanation

 Template differences

 The template differences are mostly due to opinion and contributions and it should be easy to translate files from one template to the other.
+See issue #353 for a list of what is missing and if you want to contribute.
 We are heavily inspired by PkgTemplates.jl, as we used it for many years, but we made some changes in the hopes of improving software sustainability, package maintainability and code quality (which we just overtly simplify as best practices).
 As such, our current differences (as of the time of writing) are:

 • We have more best practices tools, such as pre-commit, configuration for linters and formatters for Julia, Markdown, TOML, YAML and JSON, CITATION.cff, Lint GitHub workflow, .editorconfig file, issues and pull requests templates, etc.